-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 8.1 What are your top tips for navigating the employment regime and what potential sticking points would you highlight?

-The recent amendments referred to in question 7 are very broad and it is difficult to set out an exhaustive list of all key actions that can be taken.
+The amendments referred to in question 7 are very broad and it is difficult to set out an exhaustive list of all key actions that can be taken.
 Compliance is key to minimising legal and reputational risks.
-Employers should ensure that the HR team is fully up to speed with these changes, and that they are fully compliant regarding overtime hours and extra wages and related agreements (Article 36 agreements).
-Employers should review compensation and benefits policies to identify risks of unfair discrimination between regular and non-regular employees.
+Employers should ensure that:

+- the HR team is fully up to speed with these changes;

+- they are fully compliant regarding overtime hours and extra wages and related agreements (Article 36 agreements); and
-Employee termination can be a very challenging and costly process, and should be carefully handled.
-Employers should therefore make sure that they hire the right people and carefully monitor probation periods.

 The legal framework applicable to redundancies and dismissals has been a source of frustration for many foreign employers, especially those from employment at will jurisdictions.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.